mstrhao/conscious-access-pfc/README.md

 Masked Sequences in Monkey Prefrontal Cortex.”

 This repository contains six analysis notebooks, their shared helper code, and the processed/derived inputs used by those notebooks.
-It is designed to let a reviewer inspect the analyses and regenerate the notebooks' inline plots and printed statistics without access to the authors' workstation paths.

 ## Quick start